joarreola/ETAMessages/README.md

       setupPseudoLocalNotification().
     - Fix explicit unwrapping crash in pollRemote().
     - Set self.etaOriginal once myEta is no longer nil.
+    - Reduce polling interval to 1700 milli seconds for simulation.

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and